Your newborn crying at

 you have tried all you can to soothe her, are tired and exhausted

-Failing that, you can put your baby down in her crib, make sure she is
+down in her crib, make sure she is

-bit.
-Do check on your baby often to make sure she is alright.
+Check on your baby often to make sure she is alright.
 Use all

 the above advice to help improve how you feel and your newborn crying.